NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __ospackages__: List of OS packages to install prior to installing PyPi packages.
+For Ubuntu, the default values are `python-pip`, `python-setuptools`, and `python-wheel` for Python 2.x and `python3-pip`, `python3-setuptools`, and `python3-wheel` for Python 3.x.
+For RHEL-based Linux distributions, the default values are `python-pip` for Python 2.x and `python34-pip` for Python 3.x.

 - __packages__: List of PyPi packages to install.
 The default is an empty list.

 - __pip__: The name of the `pip` tool to use.
 The default is `pip`.

+- __upgrade__: Boolean flag to control whether pip itself should be upgraded prior to installing any PyPi packages.
+The default is False.

 __Examples__